-Use oven rack guards to save your clumsy limbs from burning #Shopping#cooking#great-ideas#kitchens September 18 | Megan Finley meganfinley Guys!
+Use oven rack guards to save your clumsy limbs from burning #Shopping#cooking#great-ideas#kitchens September 18 | Megan Finley meggyfin Guys!
 How stoked am I that oven rack guards are a thing?
 Super stoked.
 Back in my Cooking Challenge days, I got a few burns and have always just been generally afraid of the hot oven parts.
 Look!
 They even make 'em with cool little (nipple-type?) thingies that you can pinch and pull to move the racks in and out.
 Brilliant!
 I just ordered a couple of these for $8, and I can't wait to stop worrying when I do the Offbeat Home cooking challenge #2.
 Yup: there are ideas in the works.
+Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
-When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Solar Roof Shopping?
-Things You Should Know NEXT Three-panel, dandelion wall art that lights up!
-Toggle comments [ 11 ] I wonder if I could put these things on the wire rack holder thingy on my pizza stone… I always burn myself on that thing!
-0 agree Reply I will have to look into these.
+Fix Typo Megan Finley Megan Finley is the LA-based Editorial Overlord of the Offbeat Empire, and a total geeky snarky jackass.
+When she's not writing, editing, and sleeping, she's eating, drinking, and consuming pop-culture.
+You can snoop into her personal life over on her website Funk in Deep Freeze! @meganfinley @meggyfin PREVIOUS Queer Parenting for Heteros (and anyone else who wants to teach kids that being queer is awesome) NEXT Three-panel, dandelion wall art that lights up!
+Show/Hide comments [ 11 ] I wonder if I could put these things on the wire rack holder thingy on my pizza stone… I always burn myself on that thing!
+Reply I will have to look into these.
 I have three burn scars on my hand in the same spot where I'd hit those bars with my hand over the years.
 I know to pull it out before I stick my hand in, but every time I forget seems to be when disaster strikes.
-0 agree Reply Do they work when you're broiling?
+Reply Do they work when you're broiling?
 What about when you're baking pizza at a gazillion degrees?
 Or when you put the oven on self-clean?
 Just *how* heat-safe is silicone, anyway?
 2 agree Reply A brief bout of internet searching seems to pretty unanimously conclude that: pure silicone is an inert, BPA-and-chemical-free material, making it safe in terms of no off-gassing when heated (but if it has a number 7 on it, it is a plastics blend which may contain bpas, not pure silicone); silicone begins to break down between 450-500 degrees, so NOT SAFE for broiling/pizza/etc; DEFINITELY not safe for oven cleaning.
 There are many horror stories!
 There is a small concern of oil leaking out over time, which is more of a problem for silicone baking sheets or items the food actually sits on, but since these are for your arms, not for the food, I'm personally deciding I am not worried about oil seeps. (one of several links with above information. http://www.care2.com/greenliving/is-silicone-bakeware-safe-ask-annie.html) 4 agree Reply I need these!
-0 agree Reply These are brilliant!
+Reply These are brilliant!
 I just bought two sets – one for me, and one for the little boy I nanny.
 I have just started baking and cooking with him – these will be a godsend to avoid tiny scalded hands and irate parents!
-0 agree Reply Genius!
+Reply Genius!
 How do we not all already own these??
 (I'm sure my mom is like, "those are for pansies" – ha!)
 1 agrees Reply Aww I may need these, I do this all the time!
 I even have a scar from our first meal in our first house: lasagna!
 Well, moose lasagna.
-0 agree Reply You should share your recipe for moose lasagna!
-0 agree Reply OMG!
+Reply You should share your recipe for moose lasagna!
+Reply OMG!
 These sounds awesome.
 I have a good size scar on my arm from a hot oven rack.
-And yes this was one of those Duh moments for me!
-Thanks!
+And yes this was one of those Duh moments for me! 😀 Thanks!
 1 agrees Reply Must Have!!!!
 I have far to manny wrist burn injuries when my clumsy ass uses the oven.
-I am in LURV 0 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+I am in LURV Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.